OUR COMMUNITY

 • TC Stars

-During Christmas 2024, Trafford Centre was proud to give back to the community with our ‘Name A Star’ initiative, offering a meaningful way to celebrate loved ones while supporting local charities.
+Trafford Centre was proud to give back to the community with our ‘Name A Star’ initiative, offering a meaningful way to celebrate loved ones while supporting local charities.

 • Emergency Services Day

-• Christmas Wrapped up
+• Christmas Toy Appeal

-• Sling Swing
+• Sling Library

-• Fountain fund
+• Fountain Fund

 • Uniform Project